Metadata Schema

 - Seed metadata into the database:

-# If your metadata changes involve code generation run:
+# If your metadata changes involve code generation, prefer regenerating the module:

 - Adding a new module